Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** The way a child is raised and taught by their family.
 **Sentence:** Her upbringing taught her the value of honesty.
 **Conversation:**
-A – How did you learn to be so kind?
+A – How did you learn to be so kind
 B – My upbringing taught me to always be kind.

 ### Word: Verbal